III. ACADEMIC REGULATIONS & PROCEDURES

 (1) Switch from one master’s degree to another when both programs are based in the same department or unit

-By way of example, the Government Department offers an M.A. in the major field of Government, with two possible concentrations, as well as an M.A. in the major field of Conflict Resolution.
-In this case, a student could submit a Student Petition form to switch
+By way of example, the Government Department offers an M.A. in the major field of Government (GOVT), with two possible concentrations, an M.A. in the major field of Conflict Resolution (CORE) and an M.A. in the major field of Democracy and Governance (DEGV).
+In this case, a student could submit a Student Petition form to switch:

-● from any concentration of the MA-GOVT to MA-CORE, or vice versa.
+● from any concentration of the M.A.-GOVT to the M.A.-CORE or M.A.-DEGV, or vice versa.

-The request requires the approval of the receiving program’s DGS.
+The request requires the approval of the receiving program’s Director of Graduate Studies.

 (2) Withdraw from a Ph.D. program to enter a separate master’s program (not an “in passing” or “terminal” degree in the same major field as the Ph.D.)

 If the master’s program is based in the same department or unit as the Ph.D. program, the student may request admission to the master’s program by submitting a Student Petition.
-The request requires the approval of the receiving program’s DGS.
+The request requires the approval of the receiving program’s Director of Graduate Studies.